RusaUB/shortify.io/README.md

 # shortify.io
-Automization of YouTube Short and TikTok Contents 🤖
+Automization of YouTube Shorts and TikTok Contents 🤖